rustamlatypov/cpu-matrix-multiplication/README.md

 ## Parallel implementation
 Working with doubles and AVX requires 32-byte memory alignment and a vector framework.
 These are provided in ``vector.h`` with type ``double4_t`` holding 4 doubles, 8 bytes each.
 Multicore processing is handled by OpenMP.

 Let A and B be of type ``double*`` representing matrices as a row wise array.
 The goal is to produce matrix A x B = C. As preprocessing, A and the transpose of B are transformed into a column wise type ``double4_t*`` representation with 0 valued vertical padding.
+C is calculated one 16 vector (64 value) block at a time moving column wise.

+The logic behind this lies in the outer product.
+Using the memory layout mensioned previously, the first vector

+Using this approach reuses registers and memory caches efficiently reducing memory access bottlenecks.

+Both padding and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.